payu-india/CMS-Chatbot/reference/TWID/refund-status-api.md

 metadata:
   robots: index
 ---
-The **Refund Status** API is used to fetch the status of a previously initiated refund.the Refund status flow involves:
+The **Refund Status** API is used to fetch the status of a previously initiated refund.

-1. Initiate the refund using the **Refund** API
-2. Capture the `loyaltyRefundId` from the response
-3. Use the **Refund Status** API to check the status of the refund using the `loyaltyRefundId`

 ### Response States